dominiquevienne/laravel_magic/README.md

 ### Requests

 Laravel Magic provides a `BootstrapRequest` file which will be call on any `AbstractConctroller.create` and `AbstractConctroller.update` methods.
 If a request which name is `ModelnameRequest` is available in your `Requests` folder, it will be used to generate the validation rules.

+### Filtering queries

+In your development, if you create a `src/Http/Filters/ModelNameFilter.php` class extending the `GenericFilter` class, Laravel Magic will automatically filter the way it retrieves data in your CRUD methods.
+If this class has not been created, by default, no filtering is done.
+However, if you set `LARAVEL_MAGIC_FILTERING_MODE=paranoid` in your `.env` file, LaravelMagic will make it impossible to get any data.

 ### Middlewares